chronicle-app/chronicle-etl/README.md

 - `null` - (default) Don't do anything

 ### Loaders
-- `stdout` - (default) output transformed records to stdount
+- `stdout` - (default) output records to stdout serialized as JSON
 - `csv` - Load records to a csv file
+- `rest` - Serialize records with [JSONAPI](https://jsonapi.org/) and send to a REST API
 - `table` - Output an ascii table of records.
 Useful for debugging.

 ### Provider-specific importers

 In addition to the built-in importers, importers for third-party platforms are available.
 They are packaged as individual Ruby gems.

 - [email](https://github.com/chronicle-app/chronicle-email).
-Extractors for `mbox` and other email files.
-Transformers for chronicle schema
+Extractors for `mbox` and other email files
 - [bash](https://github.com/chronicle-app/chronicle-bash).
-Extract bash history from `~/.bash_history`.
-Transform it for chronicle schema
+Extract bash history from `~/.bash_history`
+- [imessage](https://github.com/chronicle-app/chronicle-imessage).
+Extract iMessage messages from a local macOS installation

 To install any of these, run `gem install chronicle-PROVIDER`.